dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 **DEPRECATED - no longer maintained since 2018-07-21!**

-The program itself has been split into [ux430ua-jack-volume](https://gitlab.com/dominiksalvet/ux430ua-jack-volume) and [ux430ua-fan-control](https://gitlab.com/dominiksalvet/ux430ua-fan-control) programs.
-These programs have been improved over time and they include a **new, smarter and easier installation manager**.
+The program itself has been split into[asus-fan-control](https://gitlab.com/dominiksalvet/asus-fan-control) and [ux430ua-jack-volume](https://gitlab.com/dominiksalvet/ux430ua-jack-volume) programs.
+These programs have been improved over time and they include a **new, smarter and easier installation manager**, [gim](https://gitlab.com/dominiksalvet/gim).

 Before moving to these programs, uninstall all parts of [asus-zenbook-ux430ua-linux-setup](https://github.com/dominiksalvet/asus-zenbook-ux430ua-linux-setup) program using the embedded make uninstaller.